Information for Staff

 What if a provider contacts me directly about setting up a pathway?

-Either contact the Tertiary Education Partnerships and Pathways Unit to provide us with the details of the provider or advise the enquirer of how to make contact with us directly.
+Either contact Academic Pathways to provide us with the details of the provider or advise the enquirer of how to make contact with us directly.
 Alternatively, please direct the enquirer to the Information for Providers page of this site.

 What if I think a pathway needs to be established for a particular qualification?